In Sarasota, Florida, City Employees Transition to GIS Fieldwork during COVID-19 Pandemic

 At the end of each day, after the workers have synced their data to ArcGIS Online, Rockwell can assess the team's progress.
 In the first few days, this allowed him to quickly spot any errors, such as photos not collected with the assets, and take immediate corrective action.

-Planning technician Billy Cooney had used Collector for ArcGIS in the past but usually spent his time assisting senior planners, such as by measuring rights-of-way.
+Planning technician Billy Cooney had used ArcGIS Collector in the past but usually spent his time assisting senior planners, such as by measuring rights-of-way.
 Now Cooney is committed to spending two days per week doing field data collection.

 "I try to help out wherever I can," Cooney said.
 "It's nice that I have a project that gets me out and walking around, especially now that I'm working from home and socializing less."